Camp Douglas (Chicago): Command of Colonel Joseph H. Tucker

 Governor Yates put Colonel Joseph H. Tucker, commanding the 60th Regiment, Illinois State Militia, in charge of building the camp.
 Yates also appointed Tucker as the camp's first commander.
-State militia troops called the Mechanics Fusiliers, who were apprentice and journeyman carpenters, built the barracks in October and November 1861.
+State militia troops called the Mechanics Fusileers, who were apprentice and journeyman carpenters, built the barracks in October and November 1861.
 These troops mutinied on December 18, 1861, when the State of Illinois tried to press them into service as infantry upon completion of their work on Camp Douglas.
 The State paid them less than they believed they were promised for their work.
 Regular troops had to suppress the rioting construction troops and restore order to the camp.
-After the Mechanics Fusiliers repaired damage that they had caused to a fence, they were allowed to return home.
+After the Mechanics Fusileers repaired damage that they had caused to a fence, they were allowed to return home.

 By November 15, 1861, Camp Douglas housed about 4,222 volunteer soldiers from 11 regiments.
 By February 1862, the recruits suffered 42 deaths by disease.
 According to George Levy's 1999 history of the camp, a total of about 40,000 Union Army recruits passed through the camp for outfitting and training before the facility was permanently converted to a prisoner-of-war camp.
 A 1960 history by Eisendrath estimated the number of recruits as 25,000 based on his sources at the time.
 Colonel Tucker's job as camp commander was not easy; he had to use increasingly hard measures to curb considerable drunk and disorderly conduct by recruits in camp.
 He also had to supervise their conduct and sometimes take punitive action against them for acts in the city of Chicago, where the soldiers abused pass privileges.